martinpoljak/fluent-query-postgresql/README.md

 Fluent Query PostgreSQL Driver
 ==============================

-**Fluent Query** is cool way how to write SQL queries.
-Or general way how to convert series of method calls to string query in an universal and system independent manner.
+**Fluent Query** is cool way how to write SQL queries and general way how to convert series of method calls to string query in an universal and system independent manner.